 Most habits go away by themselves.
 But if your child’s habit is getting in the way of everyday activities, has become embarrassing, or is even causing some harm, you might want to take action.

-Take finger-sucking.
-Sucking the thumb or fingers is normal and common.
+For example, sucking thumbs or fingers is normal and common.
 But your child might be sucking fingers all the time.
 If this is getting in the way of talking or eating, or your child is being teased by peers because of it, it could be time to break the habit.

 Some tips for breaking habits